Please scroll down to view this site

 Collateral damage

 “The kid looked at me with eyes full of questions I couldn’t answer.
-'If you’ve done nothing wrong, you have nothing to fear,' that’s what we’ve been told.
+‘If you’ve done nothing wrong, you have nothing to fear,’ we’ve been told over and over.
 But this raid proved that when power is unaccountable, no one is safe.”

 Disappearing act

-Eduardo Ramirez, 62, adds his daughter Maria’s photo to a Mission District wall as the faces of arrested protesters and undocumented immigrants stare back.
-Each photo tells a story of resistance or refuge, both now criminalized under Operation Golden Glory.
+Eduardo, 62, adds his daughter Maria’s photo to a Mission District wall covered with faces of protesters and undocumented immigrants detained by the military.
+Each photo is a story of resistance or refuge, both now criminalized for the foreseeable future.

-“Every photo up there was a warning: this is what happens if you resist.
-The goal wasn’t just to stop protests today; it was to make people too afraid to even think of starting one tomorrow.”
+“Every photo up there felt like a warning: don't make waves and don't forget your place.
+The goal wasn’t just to control protests today; it was to make us too afraid to even think about joining one tomorrow.”

 This city never breaks, it only burns brighter...